Claire Saltonstall Bikeway

 The Claire Saltonstall Bikeway, also known as the Boston to Cape Cod Bikeway, is a 135-mile bikeway marked as Bike Route 1 that starts on the Charles River Bike Path near Boston University in Boston, Massachusetts and winds along Boston's Emerald Necklace, using mostly back roads and bike paths with occasional stretches of secondary highways.
 It ends in Provincetown, Massachusetts.
 The bikeway was named on July 17, 1978, in memory of Claire Saltonstall, the daughter of Senator William L. Saltonstall.
 Claire was killed by the driver of an automobile in 1974 while she was riding her bicycle.
 Senator Saltonstall was a sponsor of bicycle safety legislation and was instrumental in developing the bikeway.
 Dual signs were erected along the route shortly after the bikeway opened, one with a picture of a bicycle in a green background and the green number 1 below the picture, and another rectangular sign with the words Claire Saltonstall Bikeway below that.
 Few of the original signs survive today, however, and new signs were erected in the summer of 2018.

 Route Description

 This back road bikeway follows various state parkways, highways, and town roads and bike paths.
 Nearly all of the roads along the bikeway are paved and leave enough room to comfortably ride in a bike lane.
-The only exception is on the Sagamore Bridge where you must walk your bicycle due to state safety regulations.
+The only exception is on the Sagamore Bridge where riders must walk their bicycles due to state safety regulations.
 It passes near many state parks south of Boston, including Blue Hills Reservation, Ames Nowell State Park, Pilgrim Memorial State Park, Myles Standish State Forest, Scusset Beach State Reservation, Nickerson State Park, and Cape Cod National Seashore.
 Turn by turn directions are given for the three major sections of the bikeway: Greater Boston, Metro South and SE Mass, and Cape Cod going from Boston to Cape Cod.